1 Drexel Drive

 Things you should already have done last fall:

-- Downloaded a copy of the "High School Info Form" from the Premed website, completed the form, submitted it to the Premed Office, and kept a copy on a disk so you can print a copy when needed.
+- Downloaded the "High School Information Form" from the Premed website, completed the form, submitted it to the Premed Office.
+Keep a copy for your files so you can use it later if necessary.

-- Downloaded a copy of XU's "Post-Secondary Experiences Form" form, completed it, had it critiqued by personnel in the Premedical Office, and kept a copy on a disk so you can update it as you go through the University.
-You may download the Sample Post-Secondary Experiences Form to use as a guide (do NOT copy the entries from the sample).
+- Downloaded a copy of XU's "Post-Secondary Experiences Form" form, completed it, had it critiqued by personnel in the Premedical Office, and kept a copy on your computer so you can update it as you progress through the University.
+NOTE: You may download the Sample Post-Secondary Experiences Form to use as a guide (do NOT copy the entries from the sample).

 What to do during the Spring: